MicrosoftDocs/sql-docs/docs/t-sql/functions/openrowset-transact-sql.md

 ## Permissions

 `OPENROWSET` permissions are determined by the permissions of the user name that is being passed to the OLE DB provider.
-To use the `BULK` option requires `ADMINISTER BULK OPERATIONS` permission.
+To use the `BULK` option requires `ADMINISTER BULK OPERATIONS` or `ADMINISTER DATABASE BULK OPERATIONS` permission.

 ## Examples